XHWX-TDT

-XHWX-TDT is a television station in Monterrey, Nuevo León and Saltillo, Coahuila.
+XHWX-TDT is a television station in Monterrey, Nuevo León and Saltillo, Coahuila, Mexico.
 Broadcasting on digital channel 19 in both cities, XHWX is a transmitter of the Azteca Uno network and the key station in the TV Azteca Noreste regional system, which provides regional news and sports content to Azteca's stations throughout northeastern Mexico.

 History

 The first XHWX concession was awarded in 1980 to Corporación Mexicana de Radio y Televisión (the Mexican government's Canal 13 network).
 The original concession called for a station on channel 22 (later occupied by XHMOY-TV), but the station was allowed to slot into channel 4 when XEFB-TV was moved to channel 2.

 Digital television

 Analog shutdown

 On September 24, 2015, XHWX shut off its analog signal; its digital signal remained on UHF channel 39.
 The digital signal will eventually move to post-transition channel 17 as part of the program to clear channels 38-51 fowill be removed from broadcasting use.
 It added the "-TDT" suffix as a result of the transition.